yonatansverdlov/E-GenNet/README.md

 ## Synthetic experiments
 In this section, we illustrate our ability to separate the sparsest graphs, and then we show our model can separate pairs.
 No I-GGNN can separate, and a pair no I-GGNN can separate even when considering cross edges.
 We illustrate our results here and the baselines via Google-Colab.
+In our experiments we show we succeed separating the k-chain pairs for 10 different seeds.
+Next, we show our model can separate pair-A, pair-B pairs I-GGNN struggle to separate.
 In order to run our results, please run the following:
 ```bash
 python k_chain_exps.py